-Factors Commentary We operate our own Bid Assessment Framework where potential suppliers and other third parties can submit a proposal.
-We did not receive any third- party option bids for this plan but we continue to engage with and seek further third party opportunities across our operation.
-We believe we are aligned with Ofwat's public value principles in this regard.
-In Meeting our future water needs: a national framework for water resources , government recommendations in relation to household consumption and leakage were set out, as well as an assessment of non-public water supplies.
-It stated that a per capita consumption (PCC) of 110 litres/person/day by 2050 is the national ambition.
-As a region, we opted to carry out a regional PCC assessment of the impact of the proposed plan, rather than constrain our regional investment modelling to only provide outcomes where PCC levels achieve the target at a sub-regional or zonal level.
-Since publishing our draft plan for consultation Demand management recommendations In 2018, Ofwat commissioned a paper on the Long Term Potential for Deep Reductions in Household Water Demand .
-This concluded potential savings of 50 to 70 litres per person per day could be achieved in the next 50 years.
-It is acknowledged that these savings can only be achieved if actions outside of the water industry are taken, such as labelling of water-consuming products and linking this to minimum standards in Building Regulations.
-In 2019, English water companies made a Public Interest Commitment to triple the rate of sector-wide leakage reduction by 2030, and to meet the National Infrastructure Commission's challenge to halve leakage by from 2018 levels by 2050.
+Factors Commentary and we can confirm that no bids have been referred to us.
+Region-wide option were assessed by the WRSE Project Management Board.
+We operate our own Bid Assessment Framework 23 where potential supplier and other third parties can submit a proposal.
+We did not receive any third party option bids for this plan but we continue to engage with and seek further third party opportunities across our operation.
+We believe we are aligned wit Ofwat's public value principles in this regard.
+In Meeting our future water needs: a national framework for water resources 24 government recommendations in relation to household consumption an leakage were set out, as well as an assessment of non-public water supplies It stated that a per capita consumption (PCC) of 110 litres/person/day by 205 is the national ambition.
+As a region, we opted to carry out a regional PCC assessment of the impact of the proposed plan, rather than constrain our regional investment modelling to only provide outcomes where PCC level achieve the target at a sub-regional or zonal level.
+Since publishing our drapplan for consultation Demand management recommendations In 2018, Ofwat commissioned a paper on the Long Term Potential for Dee Reductions in Household Water Demand 25 .
+This concluded potential saving of 50 to 70 litres per person per day could be achieved in the next 50 years. is acknowledged that these savings can only be achieved if actions outside of the water industry are taken, such as labelling of water-consuming product and linking this to minimum standards in Building Regulations.
+In 2019, English water companies made a Public Interest Commitment to tripl the rate of sector-wide leakage reduction by 2030, and to meet the Nationa Infrastructure Commission's challenge to halve leakage by from 2018 levels b 2050.
 Water UK has published a routemap to achieving these reductions.
-In effect, these leakage reductions were built into the regional model so that these are the minimum levels of reductions that must be achieved.
-Since this Public Interest Commitment, the introduction of the Environmental Improvement Plan in 2023 has placed ambitious targets on water companies to reduce consumption and leakage at interim timestamps, notable March 2027, March 2032 and March 2038.
-Since publishing our draft we have reviewed options in context of this additional policy.
-Environmental enhancement The Environmental Improvement Plan and Defra's subsequently published Integrated Plan for Water, sets out the government's strategy to achieve a localised (catchment-based), approach to the water system that improves connectivity between water infrastructure (natural and/or built); resource use; environment needs and climate adaptation; social value, biosecurity and pollution risk; and biodiversity.
-Catchment options were developed, although there have been limitations to assessing their 'value' as not all environmental enhancements provide reduced demand and increased supply benefits.
-We provide further detail in this Chapter (Chapter 6D).
+I effect, these leakage reductions were built into the regional model so that thes are the minimum levels of reductions that must be achieved.
+Since this Public Interest Commitment, the introduction of the Environmenta Improvement Plan in 2023 has placed ambitious targets on water companie to reduce consumption and leakage at interim timestamps, notable Marc 2027, March 2032 and March 2038.
+Since publishing our draft we hav reviewed options in context of this additional policy.
+Environmental enhancement The Environmental Improvement Plan and Defra's subsequently publishe Integrated Plan for Water, sets out the government's strategy to achieve localised (catchment-based), approach to the water system that improve connectivity between water infrastructure (natural and/or built); resource use environment needs and climate adaptation; social value, biosecurity an pollution risk; and biodiversity.
+Catchment options were developed, although there have been limitations to assessing their 'value' as not all environmental enhancements provide reduce demand and increased supply benefits.
+We provide further detail in thi Chapter (Chapter 6D).

-22 Suppliers to SES Water | SES Water 23 Meeting our future water needs: a national framework for water resources - GOV.UK (www.gov.uk) 24 The long term potential for deep reductions in household water demand - report by Artesia Consulting tva
+23 Suppliers to SES Water | SES Water 24 Meeting our future water needs: a national framework for water resources - GOV.UK (www.gov.uk) 25 The long term potential for deep reductions in household water demand - report by Artesia Consulting